orkitec/orkitec.github.io/_pages/about.md

 ---
 layout: page
-title: What is an orkitec?
+title: What about orkitec?
 permalink: /about
 comments: true
 author: steffen
 ---
+## What does orkitec stand for?

 An ork who is an architect?
 Technology from planet ork?
 Something with dragons?

+The name actually does not stand for anything specific but is just an abbrevation of a nickname I used ages ago and I picket it when it was officially registered as a business.

+## Who is orkitec?

+Hi I'm Steffen a solo indie developer and the founder of orkitec.

 <img class="author-thumb" src="https://www.gravatar.com/avatar/a67637873ae1c6bf5b943db5d8568328?s=250&amp;d=mm&amp;r=x" alt="Steffen">

-Hi I'm Steffen and this website is a reflection of my past projects, current endeavours, tutorials.
+## What orkitec is and what it is not?

-The name does not stand for anything specific but is just an abbrevation of a nickname I used ages ago and I picket it when it was officially registered as a business. orkitec is not my fulltime job since during the day I've built and still co-manage a software localization platform called [portfolio](/portfolio/mbaas-development/Applanga).
+Most of what I do under the orkitec brand is in some way related to indie game development and an occasional app or service here and there.
+You can find more details about my projects [here](/portfolio/orkitec). orkitec is not my fulltime job since during the day I've built and co-manage the software localization company and platform [Applanga](/portfolio/mbaas-development/Applanga).

+## What is this site about?

-Most of the website content is about my solo indie gamedevlopment side huzzle with [orkitec](/portfolio/orkitec) but also a [portfolio](/portfolio/) collection of projects I worked on outside the frame of orkitec.
-Additionally there is a [Blog](/blog/) with tutorials and a [Devlog](/blog/devlog/) with ongoing development process.
+Most of the content here is about my solo indie gamedevlopment side huzzle with [orkitec](/portfolio/orkitec) but also a [portfolio](/portfolio/) collection of other projects I worked on, a [blog](/blog/) with tutorials and a [devlog](/blog/devlog/) with ongoing development progress.

 ## Want to stay up to date?